Why Do Dogs Dig in Their Beds?

 Terriers

-These guys are like the Olympic champions of digging.
-They've got a heritage of hunting underground critters like it's their favorite game.
+These guys are like the Olympic champions of digging dog behavior.
+They have a heritage of hunting underground critters like it's their favorite game.
 So, if you've got a Jack Russell Terrier, Yorkshire Terrier, or a Dachshund, don't be surprised if they start digging like they're on a mission.

 Huskies

 Ah, the majestic Huskies!
-They're like the adventurers of the dog world.
-With their boundless energy and explorer spirit, they might just decide your backyard is their next Arctic expedition.
+They're the adventurers of the dog world.
+With their boundless energy and explorer spirit, they might decide your backyard is their next Arctic expedition.

 Beagles